How to afford college as a veteran

 - Are enrolled in an approved VA education benefits program to help pay for your college degree.
 This could include the Post-9/11 GI Bill, the Veterans’ Educational Assistance Program, the National Call to Service and more.

-To apply for the program, you’ll need to fill out an Application for Work-Study Allowance (VA Form 22-8691).
+To apply for the program, fill out an Application for Work-Study Allowance (VA Form 22-8691).
 For more information about the program or application, contact your VA regional processing office.

 The bottom line